btakita/business/packages/web/src/routes/holochain/[name]/_content/20190505-email-amanda.md

 * fast in execution
 * customizable for each development environment context

-I am grateful for our investigation, as I created another repository for
+I am grateful for our investigation.
+This situation has inspired some tech & will also lead to a more public portfolio of what I have to share.
+My challenge is that I'm bringing forth novel concepts & it's a challenge to articulate these concepts to
+	an audience coming from different contexts.

+I created a repository for
 	<a target="_blank" href="https://github.com/btakita/business">public business</a> matters.
 This project was forked from progress made with the
 	<a target="_blank" href="https://github.com/btakita/holochain-developer-prototype">holochain-developer-prototype</a>
 	repo.

+I have since created a
+	<a target="_blank" href="https://github.com/ctx-core/sapper-template/tree/ctx-core">template project</a>,
+	which itself is forked from the
+	<a target="_blank" href="https://github.com/sveltejs/sapper-template/tree/rollup">sapper template</a>.

 I also extracted common code into ctx-core libraries (
 	<a target="_blank" href="https://github.com/ctx-core/ctx-core/tree/master/packages/highlight.js">
 		@ctx-core/highlight.js